Investment Portfolios Should Look Different in Retirement

 This is a Portfolio Built for Retirement

 Following the processes laid out in this insight, we at Thrive Retirement Specialists tailor portfolios for clients using nine index funds, each representing one of the nine asset classes identified earlier.
-We help clients gain exposure to over 36,000 holdings across all investable 44 countries through these nine funds, all for a weighted average expense ratio of less than 0.10%.
+We help clients gain exposure to over 30,000 holdings across all investable 44 countries through these nine funds, all for a weighted average expense ratio of 0.07%, or less.
 Now, this is a portfolio built for retirement!
-The best part is we do so while charging a flat fee rather than the norm of charging a percentage of asset under management (%AUM) fee, but this is another story.
+The best part is we do so while charging a flat fee rather than the norm of charging a percentage of asset under management (%AUM) fee, but this is another story (see our Insight entitled "Why a Flat-Fee Advisor is Best for Retirees" for more).

 We stand by ready to help if you need assistance reassessing your investment portfolio.
 If you have any questions, please feel free to reach out.